Cal Raleigh Player Props: Mariners vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 19th in MLB.
+- The Padres pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres' 3.79 team ERA ranks seventh across all MLB pitching staffs.
+- The Padres' 3.80 team ERA ranks seventh among all MLB pitching staffs.

-- The Padres rank 11th in baseball in home runs allowed (63 total, 1.1 per game).
+- The Padres rank 12th in baseball in home runs surrendered (65 total, 1.1 per game).

-- His most recent appearance was on Thursday against the Miami Marlins, when the righty threw six innings, surrendering no earned runs while giving up three hits.
+- In his most recent time out on Saturday against the Chicago Cubs, the right-hander went 4 2/3 innings, allowing two earned runs while surrendering three hits.

-- In seven games this season, the 30-year-old has put up an ERA of 4.71, with 8.4 strikeouts per nine innings.
-Opponents are batting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.